teobresums/teobresums/Benchmark/README.md

 $ ../C/par/
 ```

-Those parfile can be added in the list `FILES` at the beginning of the makefile in this directory.
+Those parfiles can be added in the list `FILES` at the beginning of the makefile in this directory.

 ## How to run